Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Refinancing a mortgage can be a good way to lower your interest rate, reduce your monthly payments, or cash out some of your home equity.

-• The FHA Streamline refinance is a simplified refinancing option available to FHA-insured homeowners.
-It allows you to refinance into current mortgage rates with minimal hassle and paperwork.
+• The FHA Streamline refinance is a simplified option available to FHA-insured homeowners, allowing them to refinance into current rates with minimal hassle.

-• The Interest-Rate Reduction Refinance Loan (IRRRL) is a refinancing option available to VA loan borrowers.
-It allows you to reduce their monthly payments by adjusting the annual percentage rate (APR) on your existing VA loan.
+• The Interest-Rate Reduction Refinance Loan (IRRRL) is available to VA loan borrowers to reduce monthly payments by adjusting the APR on an existing VA loan.

 Illinois’s mortgage landscape offers a range of options for homebuyers.
 By staying informed about current mortgage rates, exploring assistance programs, and carefully considering refinancing options, individuals can make strategic decisions that align with their financial goals and achieve successful homeownership in Illinois.

-Predicting future mortgage rate movements is challenging.
-While rates may decrease in the future, there is no guarantee of when or by how much.
-Homebuyers should make decisions based on their current financial situation and housing needs rather than solely relying on potential future rate changes.
+Predicting future movements is challenging.
+While rates may decrease in the future, there is no guarantee.
+Homebuyers should decide based on their current financial situation and needs.

 SoFi Mortgages